-Please register by the rank you are testing for.
+Register by the rank you are testing for – the package includes:

-- Friday night dinner $15 (pizza from Mellow Mushroom – you must preorder)
+- Friday night dinner $12.50 (pizza from Mellow Mushroom – must be preordered)

-Please let us know how many guests you are inviting – even if only for the demos on Saturday night.
-We need to be able to plan for chairs, etc.
+Please let us know how many guests you are inviting!
+Even if they are just coming for the demos – we need to plan for chairs, etc.

 Guests staying on-site:

 - Lodging and food for the weekend: $200 (includes Saturday Lunch and Dinner, Sunday Breakfast)